 Physical Requirements:

 Position is primarily an office setting, requiring long periods of sitting at a desk and computer.
 The position requires the ability to lift 20 pounds unassisted, 40 pounds with assistance.
 Frequent visits to donor sites or securing agency supplies may require driving in inclement weather or in the evening after sunset.
-The ability to navigate within the city limits is helpful
+The ability to navigate within the city limits is helpful.

 Job Responsibilities